TIBCOSoftware/snappydata/docs/glossary/glossary.md

 </glossaryterm>

 <glossarytext>
-A JVM started with the `snappy-shell server` command, or any JVM that calls the `FabricServer.start` method.
+A JVM started with the `snappy server` command, or any JVM that calls the `FabricServer.start` method.
 A SnappyData server may or may not also be a data store, and may or may not also be a network server.
 </glossarytext>

 <glossaryterm>server group